 Placing a strip of wood on the walls to prevent the chairs damaging the recently decorated wall.
 NH and DG agreed that this was a very good idea.

-Action: RF to be asked to action
+Action: RF to be asked to action.

 Having a blood pressure machine available for patients to use at SHC.
 DG expressed his concerns about having this facility available: